 As the weeks for the school year moved on, I noted several disconcerting things about my vocal condition:

+- by Friday, of most weeks, I could no longer sing and could barely talk with proper projection for any length of time.
 My own personal research and knowledge indicated to me that I was experiencing symptoms of vocal nodes, but without a specialist note I understood that I had no options for long term vocal rest from my job.
 I took the next available appointment at the recommended music clinic and continued to teach, often taking a three day weekend to rest my voice.
 Other musical involvement was halted and I attempted to remain quiet - resorting to emails instead of phone calls whenever possible.
 I also purchased a small portable white board and erasable marker for at-home “conversations” with my husband and 6-year-old son.
 While I knew that my voice was worsening, all I felt I could do was wait and count the days.